-“You’re not the man you used to be,” Maurice ‘Mudflap’ Morrison said.
+“You’re not the man you used to be,” he said.
 “Fucking artist’s life has ruined you.
 Either that or you’re just too old for the action.”

-He was pissed because Chance Wilder wasn’t up for ripping off the Devil’s Deacons motorcycle club.
-Mudflap wore the gang’s colors when they met at Chance’s farmhouse studio.
-Mudflap wasn’t talking about his initiation, but they were full colors, he’d only recently earned the patch to fill the void between the rockers.
-Now he was talking about taking the club’s money -- serious money, drug buying cash money.
+Chance Wilder didn’t take offense at the insult.
+He understood Mudflap was pissed at him because he wasn’t up for ripping off the Devil’s Deacons motorcycle club.
+Mudflap wore the gang’s colors to this celebration at Chance’s farmhouse studio.
+He wasn’t talking about his initiation, but they were full colors, he’d only recently earned the patch to fill the void between the rockers—a branding iron leaving a smoking double D brand.
+Now he was talking about taking the club’s money—serious money, drug buying cash money.

 Did the outlaw bikers even realize what an outlaw they’d let in?

 “Where’d you come up with her?”
-Chance asked when she went off to the bathroom, probably to shoot up.
+Chance asked when Ella went off to the bathroom, probably to shoot up.

 “How does your bro feel about that?”